CyberCRI/RedMetrics/README.md

     File > Project Properties > sources
     Set source/binary format to 1.8

-## Using

-By default, RedMetrics listens on port [4567](http://localhost:4567).
-This can be changed by editing the constructor of [src/main/java/org/cri/redmetrics/Server.java](https://github.com/CyberCRI/RedMetrics/blob/master/src/main/java/org/cri/redmetrics/Server.java).

-## Deploying
+# Deploying

-To deploy, simply create a packaged JAR file that contains all the dependencies, upload it onto your server, and launch it.
+To deploy, simply create a packaged JAR file that contains all the dependencies, upload it onto your server.

+## Configuration

+You need to create the redmetrics config file redmetrics.conf in /etc/redmetrics.conf or in ./redmetrics.conf.
+You can use the example given with the project : [ExampleFile](https://github.com/CyberCRI/RedMetrics/blob/master/src/main/java/redmetricsExample.conf)

+###Database related config
+ * **databaseURL** is the psql database URL
+ * **dbusername** is the username you choose for the psql database
+ * **dbassword** is the password you choose for the psql database

+###redmetrics related config
+ * **listenPort** will be the port used by redmetrics for listening

+## Starting the server

+To start the redmetrics lauch it with java.
+We recommend using a daemon on linux to start, stop, restart and check the status of redmetrics.

 RedMetrics Specifications
 =========